iain/dotfiles/README.md

 1. Install [iTerm2](http://www.iterm2.com/)
 2. Install [MacVIM](http://macvim-dev.github.io/macvim/)
 3. Install [Homebrew](http://brew.sh/)
-4. Install some of the most often used programs:
+4. Install the dotfiles and homebrew apps.

-        brew install zsh antigen git par the_silver_searcher tree

-5. Install the dotfiles:

         git clone https://github.com/iain/dotfiles.git ~/.dotfiles
         cd ~/.dotfiles
         ./script/install

-    (This will backup any previous dotfiles you have.)
+    This will backup any previous dotfiles you have.
+    Also, check `Brewfile` to see which packages are going to be installed.

-6. Configure iTerm2:
+5. Configure iTerm2:

     * Open iTerm2.
     * Go to the Preferences (`⌘,`)